Shahidulla: History

 There is legendary and documentary evidence that indicates that Indians from Taxila and the Chinese were among the first settlers of Khotan.
 In the first century BC, Kashmir and Khotan on the two sides of the Karakoram range formed a joint kingdom, which was ruled by either Scythian or Turki (Elighur) chiefs.
 Towards the end of the first century AD, the kingdom broke up into two parts: Khotan being annexed by the Chinese and Kashmir by Kanishka.

 Some modern scholars believe the Kingdom of Zihe (子合 (Tzu-ho)) in Chinese historical records was situated at Shahidulla.
 This is not universally attested.

 16th century

 In late 15th century, Mirza Abu Bakr Dughlat from the Dughlat tribe founded an independent kingdom for himself from the fragmentation of Moghulistan.
-The kingdom encompassed Hotan and Kashgar.
+The kingdom encompassed Khotan and Kashgar.
 However, he was deposed in the 1510s by Sultan Said Khan who founded the Yarkand Khanate.
 While attempting to flee to Ladakh, Abu Bakr was intercepted and killed.
 His tomb is located about 30 km north of modern-day town of Xaidulla.